Emotional sensitivity, reactivity, and problematic behaviors

 It can be hard to live in the world when you’re an emotionally sensitive person, especially if you’ve never learned the skills to manage intense emotions.
 It’s like being given a Ferrari but never being taught to drive.
 You may struggle with feelings of depression, anxiety, and/or intense emotional reactions to events in your life.
-In order to escape the pain of intense emotions or find some way of regulating them, you may engage in behaviors that work in the short term but end up causing more problems in the end.
+In order to escape the pain of intense emotions or find some way of regulating them, you may engage in behaviors that work in the short term (such as self-harm, substance use, food) but cause more problems in the end.
 You may also find yourself with a tendency towards black/white thinking and problems in your relationships.

-I primarily use a Dialectical Behavior Therapy (DBT) – informed * approach in my practice.
-DBT is a treatment that was designed to treat these problems and has been shown to work.
+I offer Dialectical Behavior Therapy (DBT), which is the type of therapy that has been shown to effectively treat these problems.
 Through DBT, you will learn skills to become more present, aware, and less reactive, connect to your inner wisdom (yes, it’s there!), think in a more balanced and flexible way, regulate your emotions, communicate effectively, get good at problem solving, and tolerate pain without making it worse.
 By learning to have more choice and control with your emotions, thoughts, behaviors, you can build a life that you truly want to live.

 Eating disorders and body image